Blog

 • Great entry-point offering that allows a user to experience your space and potentially upgrade to other offerings or plans

-• Harder to predict recurring monthly revenue because its more variable
+• Harder to predict recurring monthly revenue because of increased variability

 • More difficult to foresee and accommodate for foot traffic

-• Challenging to fill since COVID-19 due to health and safety concerns
+• Challenging to fill since COVID-19 due to an increased desire for privacy amongst coworkers

 Benefits of Hot Desks Drawbacks of Hot Desks